 Who else could that be in Game of Thrones but Joffrey the antichrist child king?
 From the moment we meet him, it’s clear that Joffrey is a petulant psychopath in training, but unlike fellow psychopath Ramsay Bolton, he has no bravery to carry out any of his own battles.
 Joffrey’s inherent cowardice always insists on letting others fight for him, and even in situations such as the siege of King’s Landing, he wusses out of even the most basic commitment toward rallying the troops and acting as a military figurehead.
 Joffrey is infuriating for all the same reasons that a chickenshit heel is supposed to be infuriating—he talks a big game when he has you in the palm of his hand, but he recoils and shrinks from any challenge that is actually dangerous to him.
 Everything about him is calculated to be detestable.

-character: The Mountain, Gregor Clegane
+Game of Thrones character: The Mountain, Gregor Clegane

 In wrestling, the monster heel is more or less the polemic opposite of the chickenshit.
 Unlike most other heels, he’s not inherently a coward.
 Rather, he’s a raging, indestructible force of nature who enjoys demolishing everyone in his way.
 This type of heel, typically a huge guy or “giant,” often embarks on a long winning streak after joining a promotion, squashing lesser competition on a weekly basis to establish his moveset, physical presence and build up an aura.
 That “aura” is everything to a monster heel—they need to look totally unstoppable, unbeatable, impervious to pain and injury … until they go up against the star babyface of the company in a hugely promoted match.
 Monster heels also tend to have a shorter shelf life than other varieties of bad guys, because once they lose for the first time, they typically lose their aura of invincibility.
 They either destroy the babyface, or they lose and tumble back down the card.